Prathmesh-Kolekar/GANs-trained-on-mnist/README.md

 - [Dependencies](#dependencies)

 ## Description
 Generative Adversarial Networks (GANs) are a class of machine learning frameworks designed by Ian Goodfellow and his colleagues in 2014.
-This project applies GANs to the Fashion MNIST dataset, which consists of 70,000 grayscale images of 28x28 pixels each, divided into 60,000 training images and 10,000 test images.
-The dataset includes 10 classes of fashion items such as t-shirts, trousers, pullovers, dresses, coats, sandals, shirts, sneakers, bags, and ankle boots.
+This project applies GANs to the MNIST dataset, which consists of 70,000 grayscale images of 28x28 pixels each, divided into 60,000 training images and 10,000 test images.
+The dataset includes images of handwritten digits from 0 to 9.

 ## Installation
 To get started with this project, follow these steps: